snugel/cas-offinder/README.md

     $> ./cas-offinder input.txt G out.txt
     ...

+Optionally, you can set the ID of devices to limit the number of devices used by Cas-OFFinder:

+    $> ./cas-offinder input.txt G1 out.txt
+    ...

+You can use commas, or colons for setting range:

+    $> ./cas-offinder input.txt G0,1 out.txt

+    or

+    $> ./cas-offinder input.txt G0:2 out.txt
+    ...

 Then output file will be generated :
 - The first column of the output file indicates the given query sequence,
 - The second column is the FASTA title (if you downloaded it from UCSC or Ensembl, it is usually a chromosome name),